nmantani/FileInsight-plugins/README.md

   Encode selected region into percent-encoded text that is used by URL

 ### Misc operations
+* Bitmap view
+  Visualize the whole file as bitmap representation
 * Byte frequency
   Show byte frequency of selected region (the whole file if not selected)
 * Emulate code